minprog/app-studio/45 Projects/60 Trivia/content.md

 ## Getting trivia questions

 To get the questions (and answers) needed to build this app, we will make use of the [Open Trivia DB API](https://opentdb.com/api_config.php).
-As usual, try the API in your browser.
+As before, try the API in your browser (generate an API url on that website and then open the URL in your browser).
 Have a look at the JSON results and analyse what kind of data you get and how you might use it in your app.

 > Note that you will probably not send one request per Trivia question, but instead, retrieve a whole bunch of questions at the start of a game.
 It's good practice to not make many requests for a very small amount of information.